FrancisCawog/World-of-Hostels/README.md

 - Add errors to sign-up/ login/ users edit
 - Prevent users from adding a country that doesnt exist/ changing birthdate to an incorrect date
 - Fix styling in leave review - About you
-- Booking is showing twice on first render after booking
 - Add styling to calendar and guests